Papal States: Italian unification

-Italian nationalism had been stoked during the Napoleonic period but dashed by the settlement of the Congress of Vienna (1814–15), which sought to restore the pre-Napoleonic conditions: most of northern Italy was under the rule of junior branches of the Habsburgs and the Bourbons.
-The Papal States in central Italy and the Bourbon Kingdom of the Two Sicilies in the south were both restored.
+Italian nationalism had been stoked during the Napoleonic period but dashed by the settlement of the Congress of Vienna, which sought to restore the pre-Napoleonic conditions: most of northern Italy was under the rule of junior branches of the Habsburgs and the Bourbons.
+The Papal States in central Italy was restored.
+Upon restitution of sovereignty to the Papal States, Pius VII decided to abolish feudalism, transforming all the noble titles (temporarily abolished during the Napoleonic occupation) into honorifics disconnected from territorial privileges.
+From 1814 until the death of Pope Gregory XVI in 1846, the popes followed a reactionary policy in the Papal States: for example, the city of Rome maintained the last Jewish ghetto in Western Europe.

 Popular opposition to the reconstituted and corrupt clerical government led to revolts in 1830 and in 1848, which were suppressed by the intervention of the Austrian army.

 The nationalist and liberal revolutions of 1848 affected much of Europe.
 In February 1849 a Roman Republic was declared, and the hitherto liberally-inclined Pope Pius IX had to flee the city.
 The revolution was suppressed with French help in 1849 and Pius IX switched to a conservative line of government.
 Until his return to Rome in 1850, the Papal States were governed by a group of cardinals known as the Red Triumvirate.

-As a result of the Second Italian War of Independence, Piedmont-Sardinia annexed Lombardy, while Giuseppe Garibaldi overthrew the Bourbon monarchy in the south.
+As a result of the Second Italian War of Independence (1859), Piedmont-Sardinia annexed Lombardy, while Giuseppe Garibaldi overthrew the Bourbon monarchy in the south.
 Afraid that Garibaldi would set up a republican government, the Piedmontese government petitioned French Emperor Napoleon III for permission to send troops through the Papal States to gain control of the south.
 This was granted on the condition that Rome be left undisturbed.

 In 1860, with much of the region already in rebellion against Papal rule, Piedmont-Sardinia invaded and conquered the eastern two-thirds of the Papal States, cementing its hold on the south.
 Bologna, Ferrara, Umbria, the Marches, Benevento and Pontecorvo were all formally annexed by November of the same year.
 While considerably reduced, the Papal States nevertheless still covered the Latium and large areas northwest of Rome.

 A unified Kingdom of Italy was declared and in March 1861 the first Italian parliament, which met in Turin, the old capital of Piedmont, declared Rome the capital of the new kingdom.
 However, the Italian government could not take possession of the city because a French garrison in Rome protected Pope Pius IX.